JonasDev17/qb-garages/README.md

 * Park owned cars in house garages.
 To add a house garage, you must have the realestate job and do /addgarage.
 * You can only parks vehicles from persons that have the key in a house garage.
 * You can take every vehicle from the house garages to which you have the key.
-* You can only parks ground vehicles in house garages.
+* You can only park ground vehicles in house garages.

 **Gang Garages**
 * Allows for gangs to have their own garages.